-Adding or Editing a Section
+Editing a Section

 When creating a new section or editing an existing one, be sure to fill out all of the fields and add all the relevant meta data.
 This is an important part of your site's search optimization.
 You may modify this information at any time.

 1. Section List

 This list display all your current sections and subsections.
 Click on an item to edit a section.

 Click on this icon to get to the page for reordering, merging, or deleting your sections.